 As part of the austerity measures after the Napoleonic Wars, the establishments of overseas garrisions were being reduced.
 Moverover, that suited the local government policy which was to encourage both officers going on half pay and soldiers about to be discharged to settle in the colony.
 Already several officers of the 60th Regiment of Foot in Cape Town, conscious of their precarious future, contemplated settlement in the colony where they were stationed.

 Amongst those officers of the 60th Regiment of Foot was one Lieutenant Cornelius Bolton Alcock who had already acquired land at Simon’s Town and built a house upon it.
 It is presumed that Alcock had become aware that the farmland of Klaas Kraal was becoming available when he had performed frontier duty in 1817.
-He submitted a memorial to the Governor, Lord Charles Somerset, and even though he lodged his request on 2nd December 1817, more than two years after Metelerkamp, the decision to grant the land the land was made in favour of Alcock.
+He submitted a memorial to the Governor, Lord Charles Somerset, and even though he lodged his request on 2nd December 1817, more than two years after Metelerkamp, the decision to grant the land was made in favour of Alcock.

-Interestingly, The Inspector of Lands, commenting on the petition by Metelerkamp, noted that no opgaaf [report] had been completed.
-He added that there could have been no difficulty in ascertaining the necessary information at the time of the inspection “when the Petitioner had been present, and if not then, he wrote, “the Petitioner might have been made to give it afterwards during the preparing of the (land) report”.
+Interestingly, the Inspector of Lands, commenting on the petition by Metelerkamp, noted that no opgaaf [report] had been completed.
+He added that there could have been no difficulty in ascertaining the necessary information at the time of the inspection “when the Petitioner had been present, and if not then”, he wrote, “the Petitioner might have been made to give it afterwards during the preparing of the [land] report”.

 This was deemed a satisfactory reason to give preference to C.B.
 Alcock and the postal Klaas Kraal was registered in his name on 13th February 1818.

 The Report of 1818 covering the property indicates that Alcock either took over or most probably introduced 70 breeding sheep, some draught oxen and a few goats.
 Furthermore Alcock was not indolent as he grew both wheat and barley, reaping some 200 muids of wheat and 60 of barley.
-Production figures for subsequent years never approached anything like these quantities but perhaps with was for tax reason as taxes were levied on quantities reaped.
+Production figures for subsequent years never approached anything like these quantities but perhaps this was for tax reasons as taxes were levied on quantities reaped.
 The Report also indicates that the farmhands were mainly Hottentots, with one female slave, no doubt a domestic worker, and five slave boys, who probably worked on the farm as grooms or herdsmen.

 Henry Lovemore until 1820

 Nothing is known for certain about the origins of Henry Lovemore.
 No record has been traced of his date or location of his birth as well as an details of his youth or where he grew up.
 Also because for most of his life there were no cameras, no photograph is available, nor for that that matter a painting.
-If any of these were in existence, they were all consume in a fire which destroyed his homestead on Bushy Park in 1822.
+If any of these were in existence, they were all consumed in a fire which destroyed his homestead on Bushy Park in 1822.

 A possible clue to his lineage can be derived from his Death Notice dated 22nd November 1851 which was signed by his eldest son, Robert Henry Lovemore.
-On this official document he noted that Henry Lovemore’s father was a Zebedee Lovemore and his mother as Susannah Lovemore.
+On this official document he noted that Henry Lovemore’s father was a Zebedee Lovemore and his mother was Susannah Lovemore.
 As a Christian name, Zebedee was extremely rare just as Lovemore was rare in the late 18th century.
 Yet, despite this, the only Zebedee Lovemore that can be traced, resided at Fetcham, a village in Surrey, England.

-Tracing Henry’s father proved to be even more problematic as where Zebedee Lovemore was born is unknown.
+Tracing Henry’s father proved even more problematic as where Zebedee Lovemore was born is unknown.
 However a man by that name was married to a Mary Fellows in London in 1725.
-Surprisingly three children of Zebedee and Mary were baptized in the parish church in Fetcham.
+Surprisingly three children of Zebedee and Mary were baptised in the parish church in Fetcham.
 After that hopeful breakthrough, disappointment reigns yet again.
 Firstly the baptismal dates are long before Henry could have been born.
 Furthermore, none of the children survived into adulthood.
 To cap it all, Zebedee’s wife, Mary died in 1773 which would have been at least four years before Henry was born.
 As a last resort, Zebedee probably remarried, though no evidence exists of a second marriage, or whether he ultimately took a mistress.

-The first record of Henry Lovemore’s name appearing in a public record is in February 1803 when he married his first wife, Sarah, Jones, in the church of St. Martin-in-the Fields in London.
+The first record of Henry Lovemore’s name appearing in a public record is in February 1803 when he married his first wife, Sarah Jones, in the church of St. Martin-in-the Fields in London.
 Sarah gave birth to two daughters, but only the elder, Eliza, survived.
 Her mother, Sarah, died in 1807 when Eliza was only three years old.

 The next record of Henry Lovemore appears in September 1810 when he became the licensee of a public house in the Strand, the Cock and Bottle, in the City of Westminster near the modern railway station of Charing Cross.

 Henry married again in 1812, his new wife Ann being the daughter of a fellow licensee, Robert Way, of Covent Garden.
 Henry Lovemore’s first three children by her, all boys, were born at The Fox.
-The first, Henry, lived for only nine weeks, but the other two, baptized Robert Henry and Henry Robert, obviously after the two fathers, developed into healthy youngsters and remained close to each other for most of their lives, even dying within days of one another.
+The first, Henry, lived for only nine weeks, but the other two, baptised Robert Henry and Henry Robert, obviously after the two fathers, developed into healthy youngsters and remained close to each other for most of their lives, even dying within days of one another.